- Home

 Medicinal cannabis

-Some people are interested in using cannabis for medical purposes.
+Some people want to find out about using cannabis for medical purposes.

 What is it?

-Cannabis is a plant that contains many types of chemicals called cannabinoids.
-These chemicals act on certain receptors found on cells in our body.
+Cannabis is a plant that contains chemicals called cannabinoids, which act on certain receptors found on cells in our body.
 Cannabinoids can also be made in a laboratory.

-Medicinal cannabis contains standard measures of cannabinoids.
+Medicinal cannabis contains standard amounts of cannabinoids.
 Two cannabinoids commonly used in medicinal cannabis are delta-9-tetrahydrocannabinol (THC) and cannabidiol (CBD).

 What is the evidence?

-There is no evidence that medicinal cannabis can treat or cure cancer itself.
-Research studies have looked at the potential benefits of using medicinal cannabis to relieve cancer symptoms and treatment side effects.
-There is some evidence that cannabinoids can help people who have found conventional treatment unsuccessful for some symptoms and side effects (e.g. chemotherapy-induced nausea and vomiting).
+There is no evidence that medicinal cannabis can treat or cure cancer.4 Research studies have looked at the potential benefits of using medicinal cannabis to relieve cancer symptoms and treatment side effects.
+There is some evidence it may help people with certain symptoms and side effects (e.g. nausea and vomiting caused by chemotherapy) if conventional nausea treatment doesn’t work.

 To date, published studies have shown medicinal cannabis to have little effect on appetite, weight, pain or sleep problems.
-Research is continuing in this area.
+Research is continuing in these areas.

-The laws about access to medicinal cannabis vary in each state and territory.
-These laws may affect whether it can be prescribed for you.
+The laws about access to medicinal cannabis vary in each state and territory, which may affect whether it can be prescribed for you.

 Podcast: Coping with a Cancer Diagnosis